Transgender personnel in the United States military: January 2017–July 2017

 In April 2017, President Trump nominated Army veteran and Tennessee State Senator Mark Green as his second choice for Secretary of the Army.
-Green was criticized for prior remarks he had made before the Chattanooga Tea Party in September 2016, including his statement that "if you poll the psychiatrists, they're going to tell you that transgender is a disease."
+Green was criticized for prior remarks he had made before the Chattanooga Tea Party in September 2016, including his assertion, "if you poll the psychiatrists, they're going to tell you that transgender is a disease."
 Green withdrew his nomination in May amid strong opposition to his nomination from LGBT advocates, among others, including Daniel Feehan, Principal Deputy Assistant Secretary of Defense for Readiness under the Obama administration, who said Green's prior statements were of "great concern towards military readiness" and could immediately impact unit cohesion.
 On May 16, 2017, a letter that was signed by dozens of right-leaning groups pushed for banning transgender individuals from the United States military.

-On June 2, 2017, the Department of Defense observed the first LGBT Pride Month since the repeal of the ban on open military service by transgender service members in the US military.
-The one-year review period prior to allowing accession of transgender individuals was due by July 1, 2017, per DTM 16-005, but military leaders had asked for a delay on the start of accessions, ranging from one to two years.
-Secretary of Defense Jim Mattis issued a memo to delay the start of accessions for an additional six months, stating the need for "additional time to evaluate more carefully the impact of such accessions on readiness and lethality."